M101 howitzer: Ammunition

 The gun fired semi-fixed ammunition, with 105 mm Cartridge Case M14.
-The propelling charge consisted of a base charge and six increments, forming seven charges from 1 (the smallest) to 7 (the largest).
+The propelling charge consisted of a base charge and six incremental charges, forming seven charges from 1 (the smallest) to 7 (the largest).
 Use of M1 HE rounds prepared for the 105 mm howitzer M3 (same projectile and cartridge, but different propelling charge) was authorized.

 HEAT M67 Shell was originally designed as fixed round, with Cartridge Case M14 type II.
 It was later changed to semi-fixed type with the standard cartridge, but with non-adjustable propelling charge.
 For blank ammunition, a shorter Cartridge Case M15 with black powder charge was used.